Consider The Environment

 Written as a guest post for the Urban Commuter Blog.

-There are two very important constants that we need to address in order to remain left of bang: the humans and the environment.
-The environment is a key element that a lot of people often fail to understand, thinking it’s out of their control.
-But understanding what’s going on around us is one of the most important things we can and must do.
-This is true not only for people working in professions where their lives are at risk, and need to be constantly focused on the environment, but also for everyday life situations, such as walking around your neighborhood, commuting to the office every day, a sports event with the family, or many more cases where things can go wrong.
+There are two very important constants we need to address to remain left of bang: the humans and the environment.
+The environment is a key element that many people fail to fully understand, often assuming it is beyond their control.
+But grasping what is happening around us is one of the most important things we can and must do.
+This applies not only to those in professions where their lives are constantly at risk and who must stay acutely focused on their surroundings, but also to everyday situations such as walking through your neighborhood, commuting to work, attending a sports event with your family, and countless other moments where things can go wrong.

-To begin understanding the environment, we need to create baselines, in other words, understand what the “vibe” of a location is.
-The mind needs those baselines to know what is normal in a situation, and what seems off for this particular place.
-This is called situational awareness.
+To start understanding the environment, we first need to establish baselines, in other words, to grasp the "vibe" of a location.
+The mind relies on these baselines to determine what is normal in a situation and what seems off.
+This process is called situational awareness.

-If we stay in a constant state of “relaxed awareness”, we’ll become more attuned with the surroundings, and able to understand the things that might indicate something bad is about to happen.
-Being aware doesn’t mean being paranoid, but it does mean taking the time to observe, getting our faces out of the phones, and using our ears to listen to what's going on around us.
+When we maintain a constant state of "relaxed awareness", we become more in tune with our surroundings and better able to sense indicators that something might be about to go wrong.
+Being aware does not mean being paranoid, it means taking the time to look around, lifting our eyes from our phones, and actually listening to what is happening around us.

 There are a few things we can do to begin being more aware: